Livestock Farm Monitor Project

 The objective and timely data generated through this project is relied on by industry and government decision-makers.
-The project has been funded by Agriculture Victoria for 50 years.
+The project has been funded by Agriculture Victoria for more than 50 years.

 Participating producers receive a confidential individualised report that compares their business's production and economic performance over time.
 The individual farm report can help obtain or extend a farm loan or to inform and provide confidence in short, medium and long-term on-farm decision making.

 - Livestock Farm Monitor Project annual report 2021 - 22 (PDF - 1.4 MB)

 - Livestock Farm Monitor Project annual report 2021 - 22 (WORD - 610.8 KB)

 - Livestock Farm Monitor Project 2021 – 2022 appendices (EXCEL - 294.7 KB)